rachejazz/rachejazz.github.io/index.md

 # My Past Positions
 ### A list I don't wish to make longer :P
+*	**LFX Mentee'21, Open Mainframe Project, IBM Z, The Linux Foundation** (MAY 2021 - SEPTEMBER 2021)
+Got selected as a Summer Mentee at The Linux Foundation and working with IBM Mainframes ecosystem.
+My job is to mix open source software and linux in our daily workflows.

 *   **Dynopii — Jr. DevOps Engineer**
 (DECEMBER  2020 - FEBRUARY 2021)
 Working on containerizing and infrastructure setup, auto deployment and troubleshooting systems.